With rising Cable and Satellite TV prices, many have looked for alternatives and have cut the cord for free TV options.

 How far away it can pick a station up will always be determined by the terrain, such as mountains or trees that block a signal.

 For most living in small towns or large cities, this will not be much of a problem.

 If you live far away from a city, a large outdoor antenna would likely be best.

 Read Here for Our Picks of Long Range Outdoor Antennas.

 *This post contains affiliate links.

 HDTV Antenna, TV Antenna Digital Amplified Indoor HD Up to 80 Miles Range, Amplifier Signal Booster Support 4K 1080P UHF VHF Freeview HDTV Channels with Coax Cable

-The 1BYONE indoor antenna is a good unit to pick up free TV station broadcast.
+A 1BYONE indoor antenna is a good unit for picking up free TV station broadcasts.

-It is best for those who live cities and are having problems getting a clear signal.
+It is best for those who live in cities and are having problems getting a clear signal.

 Anyone living outside a city would be best to use a large outdoor antenna.